 A magnet is an object whose atoms all have aligned overall spins.
 Science calls the process by which the atoms in magnets align their spins “exchange interaction.”

 This elegant, empirically proven explanation poses a threat to Ken Wheeler.
 He insists in the face of all facts and reason that electrons, quantum mechanics and relativity can’t exist.

 In a vain attempt to prove the impossible, the Angry Photographer has cobbled together a loose amalgam of misguided and contradictory theories on how magnets work.
 These notions are based on outmoded, pseudoscientific beliefs.

 Claims He’s the Only One Who Understands Magnetism

-Kentucky Ken claims to be “the first person on Earth to figure out magnetism and how it works” He seems to mean this literally, and to be completely sincere about it, calling it “one of the largest discoveries ever.”
+Kentucky Ken claims to be “the first human being on Earth to uncover magnetism. and how it works.”
+He seems to mean this literally, and to be completely sincere about it, calling it “one of the greatest secrets of nature.”

 To begin with, the Angry Photographer’s bizarre notions about electromagnetism aren’t even original.
-They’re largely derived, not to say copied, from a pseudoscientific movement called the Electric Universe.
+Although he denies any connection, he has largely derived, not to say copied, his ideas from a movement called the Electric Universe.

 Specifically, Ken Wheeler has scooped up his dogma from the obscure, eccentric, electrical engineer Eric Dollard.
 He gives Dollard only scant credit for the ideas he’s appropriated from him.
-Ironically, when the Angry Photographer met Dollard, Dollard rebuked him.
+Ironically, when the Angry Photographer finally got to meet his hero, Dollard rebuffed him.